 - Inability to identify poor sea or weather conditions.

-Contact an Experienced Maritime Injury Attorney in New Orleans, LA
+Contact our Experienced Attorney in New Orleans, LA

-Maritime law and the Jones Act provide you with protections if you are injured while working offshore.
+In conclusion, Maritime law and the Jones Act provide you with protection if you are injured while working offshore.
 Whether your injury occurred on an oil rig, tugboat, barge, or crew ship, contact Shlosman Law Firm immediately.

-Thomas Shlosman can help you receive the compensation you deserve for your injuries, including medical costs, lost wages, and other damages.
-Schedule a free case evaluation with an attorney now at 504-826-9427 or request information about our services online.
+Tom Shlosman can help you receive the compensation you deserve for your injuries, including medical costs, lost wages, and other damages.
+Schedule a free case evaluation with an offshore injury attorney now at 504-826-9427 or request information about our services online.